 Descriptive analysis is a fundamental approach in statistics and data analytics that involves summarizing, organizing, and presenting key characteristics of a dataset.
 The primary goal of descriptive analysis is to distill complex information into a more understandable and manageable form, providing insights into the essential features of the data.
 Descriptive analysis includes the use of graphical representations like histograms, box plots, and scatter plots to visually depict the distribution and patterns within the data.
 Descriptive analysis serves as an initial step in data exploration, helping analysts and researchers gain a clear understanding of the dataset's structure and trends.
 For example, Examining the distribution of data before analysis is imperative as it provides valuable insights into the underlying patterns and characteristics of the dataset.
 Understanding the distribution helps researchers and analysts make informed decisions about the most appropriate statistical methods to apply.
 Different analysis techniques assume specific data distributions, and deviations from these assumptions can lead to biased or inaccurate results.
 By scrutinizing the distribution, analysts can identify outliers, assess skewness, and choose appropriate measures of central tendency and dispersion.
 This preliminary step not only ensures the validity of statistical tests but also aids in selecting suitable visualization techniques that effectively represent the data.
 Additionally, knowledge of the data distribution allows for the implementation of appropriate data transformation techniques if needed.
 In essence, checking the distribution before analysis is a fundamental aspect of robust data exploration, facilitating the accurate interpretation of results and enhancing the overall reliability of research findings.

 Multivariate analysis plays a pivotal role in data-driven decision-making by allowing researchers and analysts to explore the intricate relationships among multiple variables simultaneously.
 Unlike univariate or bivariate analyses, which focus on individual or paired variables, multivariate analysis provides a comprehensive understanding of complex systems where variables interact and influence each other.
 This holistic approach is particularly valuable in fields such as statistics, data science, and social sciences, where the interdependencies among various factors are crucial for a nuanced understanding of phenomena.
 Multivariate analysis facilitates dimensionality reduction, enabling researchers to distill essential information from large datasets, and it supports pattern recognition to identify meaningful trends and clusters within the data.
 Moreover, multivariate techniques contribute to predictive modeling, optimization, and decision-making processes by considering the joint effects of multiple factors.
 The application of multivariate analysis enhances the robustness of findings, aids in visualizing complex datasets, and is instrumental in addressing challenges across diverse domains, from epidemiology and health research.
-For instance, Binomial logistic regression is specifically designed for situations where the outcome variable is binary.
+For instance, Binomial logistic regression is specifically designed for situations where the outcome variable is binariy.
 By applying all exposures and outcome variables into the logistic regression model, if one of the variable’s p-value is less than 0.05, we can reject the null hypothesis, which there is at least one risk factor that is significant to influence the metastasis rates of women who have Her-2 low with FISH breast cancer in the specified age group (≥45) in China.